Is APAC on the Verge of an Impact Investing Boom?

 #1 China’s growing

 China took center stage through an excellent keynote speech by Chairman Ma Weihua and a dedicated panel discussion on increasing deal flow in the social sector, as well as the growth of social enterprises and venture philanthropy in China.
-Given that China only started prioritising this sector in 2016, I was astonished to see the pace with which it has grown.
+Given that China only started prioritizing this sector in 2016, I was astonished to see the pace with which it has grown.

 With Shenzhen serving as a hub for social innovation, AlphaSights Hong Kong is perfectly positioned to tap into this growing sector and add value to the social progress in the region.